 i) One usage of this measurement is for performance assurance within integrity area (user plane connection quality).
 NRCellCU measurement applies only for 2-split deployment.

-5.1.3.2.2 DL Packet Drop Rate in gNB-DU
+5.1.3.2.2 DL RLC SDU Packet Drop Rate in gNB-DU

 a) This measurement provides the fraction of RLC SDU packets which are dropped on the downlink, due to high traffic load, traffic management etc in the gNB-DU.
 Only user-plane traffic (DTCH) is considered.
 A dropped packet is one whose context is removed from the gNB-DU without any part of it having been transmitted on the air interface.
 The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in NR option 3), and subcounters per supported S-NSSAI.